elLuiz/seed-desafio-mercado-livre/stories/001__Register_User.md

 {
   "name": "The user name",
   "login": "email@valid.email.com",
-  "password": "QWJjZGVmZw=="
+  "password": "QWJjZGVmZw@12"
 }
 ```
-The password must be sent in `base64`.

 ### NFR 2: Password storage
-The passwords must be stored in hash, using the `SHA-256` hashing algorithm.
+The passwords must be stored in hash, using the `Bcrypt` hashing algorithm, with 12 rounds by default.
 The system must not store any password information in plain text.

 ### NFR 3: Responses

 #### Success
-If the account is successfully created, the system must return the HTTP status `204 No Content`
+If the account is successfully created, the system must return the HTTP status `201 Created`.
+The header `Location` must also be returned with the URI to
+access the resource in the server.

 #### Input errors
 If the user has committed any mistakes while registering the account, the system must return the following payload under the `400 Bad Request` status code: